 Transparency and collaboration

 So, what does it mean to update your thinking?
-One of the key factors in creating change is the collaboration with agile partners.
+One of the key factors in creating change is collaboration with agile partners.
 The more the transportation industry becomes digitalized, the more we need to rely on software and interfaces.
 Respectively, the experience for the end-user should stay consistent regardless of whether we are inside our vehicle or discussing with it via our smartwatch.
 Succeeding in this requires skill and willfulness to create a multi-vendor environment with the absolute best expert groups for research, design and technology who are used to working in multidisciplinary teams and involving the end-users in all phases.
-Even the leanest processes are useless if the team is unable to communicate or understand the needs or purposes of others.
+Even the leanest processes are useless if the team is unable to communicate or understand the needs of the end-users.

 To sum it up